 Action Step(s): Practice cognitive reframing by replacing anxiety-provoking thoughts with more reassuring ones.
 For example, if you find yourself thinking, “I can’t choose a career and I’ll never be able to choose one,” replace that thought with, “If I do the research and invest the time to explore my choices, I will be just as equipped as anyone else to make a good decision.”
 Research shows that cognitive reframing is highly effective if you do it consistently and you choose reframed thoughts that are both hopeful and believable to you.

 Fear of losing love or approval.
 Some family members or friends want to be supportive of you but they are genuinely convinced that the only way to be happy and successful is to become an engineer or a physician or a lawyer or whatever their favored career choices are.
-They may be giving you career choice advice that would be right for them but isn’t right for you!
+They may be giving you career choice advice that would be right for them but isn’t right for you.
 The problem is that other people’s dreams for you might not be in sync with your skills, interests, and values.
-Trying to follow someone else’s preferred path can be like trying to hold a beach ball under water…eventually it will probably fly into the air!
+Trying to follow someone else’s preferred path can be like trying to hold a beach ball under water…eventually it will probably fly into the air.

 Action Step(s): If you are unaccustomed to resolving conflict with loved ones, you might want to get some counseling from a family therapist who has expertise in helping clients to set boundaries and achieve autonomy without losing valued connections.